The Slope Heuristics in Heteroscedastic Regression: The slope heuristics

-Moreover, Theorem \ref{theorem_opt_pen_reg} states in particular that if the penalty is close to two times the minimal procedure, then the selected estimator satisfies a pathwise oracle inequality with constant almost one, and so the model selection procedure is approximately optimal.
+Theorem \ref{theorem_opt_pen_reg_pp} states that if the penalty is close to twice the minimal one, then the selected estimator satisfies a pathwise oracle inequality with constant almost one, and so the model selection procedure is approximately optimal.
+Moreover, the dimension of the selected model is of reasonable dimension, bounded by a power less than one of the sample size.